byui-cit/cit470/README.md

 Outlined here are the course modules, with the **Team Tasks**, **Above and Beyond Opportunities**, and **Peer Evaluations** in each module.

-Select the links below to see requirements for each Team Task and for each Above & Beyond task.
+Select each link below to view requirements for each Team Task and for each Above & Beyond task.

 ## Outcomes (Course Units)